jetstack/kube-oidc-proxy/README.md

 ```

 This deployment will fail until we create the required secrets.
 Notice we have
-also not provided any client flags as we are using the in cluster config with
+also not provided any client flags as we are using the in-cluster config with
 it's Service Account.

 We now wait until we have an external IP address provisioned.